Marcel-Dev-hash/CSE-Examination/README.md

 Push the activity back to your forked remote repo.

-John Marcel Aleman Examination:
+Inocente, Ashley John Examination

+Explanation
-This program simulates a basic GPS tracker where the player starts at position (0, 0) and can move North, South, East, or West by entering commands.
-The program accepts various forms of input for directions (e.g., n, N, north, etc.) and handles invalid inputs gracefully.
+This program simulates a simple GPS tracker where the player starts at coordinates (0, 0) and can move in four directions: North, South, East, or West by entering corresponding commands.
+It recognizes multiple forms of input for directions (such as "n", "N", "north", etc.) and responds to invalid commands appropriately.

 How it works:

-The player starts at (0, 0).
+The player begins at the starting point (0, 0).

 Each valid command moves the player in the specified direction:

-North (N): y increases by 1
+North (N): Increases the y-coordinate by 1

-South (S): y decreases by 1
+South (S): Decreases the y-coordinate by 1

-East (E): x increases by 1
+East (E): Increases the x-coordinate by 1

-West (W): x decreases by 1
+West (W): Decreases the x-coordinate by 1

-After each move, the current position is displayed.
+After each move, the player's current position is displayed.

-The user can enter STOP (case-insensitive) to end the session.
+The user can type STOP (case-insensitive) to end the session.

-When the session ends, the program shows the final position and tells whether the user returned to the origin (0, 0).
+Upon session completion, the program shows the final position and checks if the player has returned to the origin (0, 0).

+Input Handling:

+The program accepts both uppercase and lowercase commands, as well as full words (e.g., "north").

+Invalid inputs will prompt the user to enter a valid direction.